Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 Each ECU receiving over-the-air updates in a vehicle is either a Primary or a Secondary ECU.
 A Primary ECU collects and delivers to the Director vehicle manifests ([Section 5.4.2.1.1](#vehicle_version_manifest)) that contain information about which images have been installed on ECUs in the vehicle.
 It also verifies the time, and downloads and verifies the latest metadata and images for itself and for its Secondaries.
 A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
 It also sends signed information about its installed images to its associated Primary.

 All ECUs SHALL verify image metadata as specified in [Section 5.4.4](#metadata_verification) before installing an image or making it available to other ECUs.
 A Primary ECU SHALL perform full verification ([Section 5.4.4.2](#full_verification)).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL, at the very least, perform partial verification.
 In addition, it can also perform some steps from the full verification process.
-See the _Uptane Deployment Best Practices_ document ([\[DEPLOY\]](#DEPLOY)) for a discussion of how to choose between partial and full verification.
+See the _Uptane Deployment Best Practices_ document ([\[DEPLOY\]](#deploy)) for a discussion of how to choose between partial and full verification.

 ECUs SHALL have a secure source of time.
 An OEM/Uptane implementer can use any external source of time that is demonstrably secure.